 During summer months, Jocelyn has worked with distinguished pedagogues including Anton Kuerti, Robert McDonald, Robert Levin, Yoheved Kaplinsky, and Claudio Martinez-Mehner as a participant in festivals and academies such as Banff, Aspen, Orford, and Gijon.

 As an educator, Jocelyn lectured on topics in music theory while on the faculty of Hunter College (New York), guided children through private piano instruction at the Nord Anglia International School, and has years of experience teaching secondary piano in the college division at the Juilliard School.
 Furthermore, she has given presentations through education outreach programs in Vancouver, New York, Cleveland, and Hilton Head.
 Moving home from New York since the pandemic, she currently serves on the piano faculty at the Vancouver Academy of Music.

 Jocelyn is a grateful recipient of many prestigious Canadian grants from the BC Arts Council, Koerner Foundation, and Hnatyshyn Foundation, enabling her to pursue advanced music degrees.
-She holds a Bachelor of Music from the UBC School of Music, Master of Music from the Juilliard School, and an Artist Diploma from the Cleveland Institute of Music.
-Currently, she is a doctoral candidate at the City University of New York Graduate Center.
+She holds a Bachelor of Music from the UBC School of Music, Master of Music from the Juilliard School, an Artist Diploma from the Cleveland Institute of Music, and Doctor of Musical Arts from the City University of New York Graduate Center.
 Her musical inspiration and guidance come from her teachers: Jane Coop, HaeSun Paik, and Julian Martin.